Piwigo/piwigo-bootstrap-darkroom/README.md

 ### Development & Customizing
 * All stylesheets are compiled from Sass source files using node-sass.
 * Dependencies are managed using yarn.
-Build and dist dependencies are separated.
+Dist dependencies are separated from the usual npm bloat using .gitignore tricks
- * To install devDependencies: `npm install yarn && yarn install`
+* To install dependencies: `npm install yarn && yarn install`
- * To install (dist)dependencies: `yarn --prod --module-folder components --ignore-optional` or simply `npm run install-components`

 The build process is based on npm scripts and uses common shell functions, so it might not work on Windows.